JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/uast.md

 or [`UastHintedVisitorAdapter`](upsource:///java/java-analysis-api/src/com/intellij/uast/UastHintedVisitorAdapter.kt).
 The latter is preferable as it offers better performance and more predictable results.

-As a general rule, it's recommended to abstain from using `UastVisitor` if you don't need to process many `UElement`s of different types.
-When the structure of elements is not very important, it is better to walk the PSI-tree using `PsiElementVisitor` and [convert](#psi-to-uast-conversion) each `PsiElement` to its corresponding UAST explicitly via `UastContext.toUElement()`.
+As a general rule, it's recommended to abstain from using `UastVisitor`: if you don't need to process many `UElement`s of different types and if the structure of elements is not very important, then it is better to walk the PSI-tree using `PsiElementVisitor` and [convert](#psi-to-uast-conversion) each `PsiElement` to its corresponding UAST explicitly via `UastContext.toUElement()`.

 ## UAST Performance Hints